 In June 2016, the FASB issued ASU 2016-13, Financial Instruments Credit Losses ("ASC 326") Measurement of Credit Losses on Financial Instruments.
 For public business entities that meet the definition of an U.S. Securities and Exchange (SEC) filer, the amendments in this update are effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 This guidance requires a financial asset (or a group of financial assets) that is measured at amortized cost basis to be presented at the net amount expected to be collected.
 The financial assets of the Company in scope of ASU 2016-13 were primarily accounts receivable.
 Effective July 1, 2018, the Company early adopted and applied this guidance to its methodology for estimating the accounts receivable allowance for doubtful accounts.
 The adoption of this guidance did not have a material impact on the Company's consolidated financial statements.
-The Company estimates an allowance for expected credit losses on accounts receivable that result from the inability of customers to make required payments.
-These estimates are based on a combination of historical loss statistics, current business conditions and macro-economic trends.
+The Company estimates are based on a combination of historical loss statistics, current business conditions and macro-economic trends.
 In estimating the allowance for expected credit losses, consideration is given to the current aging of receivables and a specific review for potential bad debts.
 The resulting bad debt expense is included in sales and marketing expense in the consolidated statements of operations.
 Receivables are written-off when deemed uncollectible.
 The Company evaluates the adequacy of its allowance for credit losses on accounts receivable on a regular basis.
 The accounts receivable allowance was \$18,000 and \$18,000 at June 30, 2020 and 2019, respectively.